 - B.S., Parks, Recreation, and Tourism, University of Utah, 2008-2014

 - Glon, M. G., Mularo, A. J., Loughman, Z. J. & Lieb, D. A. Rediscovery of Cambarus diogenes (Devil Crayfish) in Pennsylvania, USA.
-In review at Northeastern Naturalist.
+In press at Northeastern Naturalist.

 - Glon, M. G., Reisinger, L. S. & Pintor, L. M. Biogeographic differences between native and non-native populations of crayfish alter coexistence and trophic interactions in mesocosms.
 In review at Biological Invasions.